ABBOT SOUND

 the usual sort of record company which pays artists to make

 records.
-There should be other Abbot Sound products out there, if the
+There should be a lot of Abbot Sound products out there, but

 recorded at the studios, including Roger Whittaker, Freddie Starr and Paper

 Lace.
-Thanks to him that and for all the other information that he
+Thanks to him that and for the other information that he

 has supplied.